gobline/presenter/README.md

 # Presenter Component - Mendo Framework

 The Mendo Presenter component allows you to decorate your model objects with methods used by your views.
-A typical example used to demonstrate the use for presenters, is a presenter method formatting a date from the model in a more readable for the users.
+A typical example used to demonstrate the use for presenters, is a presenter method formatting a date from the model in a more readable format for the user.

 ## Mendo\Presenter\Presenter